 ESSENTIAL KNOWLEDGE / SKILLS / ABILITIES / QUALIFICATIONS:

-- Ability to get on with and inspire young pilots a prerequisite
+- Ability to get on with and inspire young pilots, giving recognition for good work.

 - Strong Communications skills with a natural ability to actively listen as well as speak and demonstrate clearly

-- Highly organized and disciplined, yet flexible, and proven ability to meet deadlines.
+- Highly organized and disciplined with a proven ability to meet deadlines.

 We are always on the lookout for talent to join us at Team AFTA.